 Abbey Road, Torquay, Devon

-Rigorous and conventional Gothic Revival design by Joseph Hansom, with a good set of stained glass windows by Hardman.
-This was the first of a number of churches designed by Hansom for the newly-formed Diocese.
+A rigorous Gothic Revival design by Joseph Hansom, with a good set of stained glass windows by Hardman.
+This was the first of a number of churches designed by Hansom for the newly-formed Diocese of Plymouth.
 Together with the adjoining presbytery and schoolroom (also by Hansom) the church complex forms an important piece of townscape in the Abbey Road Conservation Area.

 Roman Catholic church.
 1853, by J Hansom, aisle and Lady Chapel added 1858.
 Local grey limestone rubble with freestone dressings; slate roofs.
 Decorated style.